Good health habits can allow you to avoid illness and improve your quality of life. The following steps will help you feel better and live better.

 Legal drugs such as laxatives, painkillers, nasal sprays, diet pills, and cough medicines can also be misused.

 Addiction is defined as continuing to use a substance even though you are experiencing problems related to the use.
-Simply needing a drug (like a painkiller or antidepressant) and taking it as prescribed is not addiction.
+Simply needing a drug (such as a painkiller or antidepressant) and taking it as prescribed is not addiction.

 DEALING WITH STRESS